nisrulz/terminal-utils/android/Readme.md

 # Use as: apkinstall app-debug.apk
 alias apkinstall="adb devices | tail -n +2 | cut -sf 1 | xargs -I X adb -s X install -r $1"

+# Launch your debug apk on your connected device
+# Execute at the root of your android project
+# Usage: launchDebugApk
+function launchDebugApk(){
+  local APP_PACKAGE_NAME=$(apkanalyzer -h manifest application-id ./app/build/outputs/apk/debug/app-debug.apk)
+  adb shell monkey -p $APP_PACKAGE_NAME 1  1>/dev/null 2>&1;
+}

 # As an alternative to apkinstall, you can also do just ./gradlew installDebug
 # Alias for building and installing the apk to connected device
 # Run at the root of your project
-# $ buildAndInstallApk
+# Use as: buildAndInstallApk
 alias buildAndInstallApk='./gradlew uninstallAll installDebug'

-# Launch your debug apk on your connected device
-# Execute at the root of your android project
-# Usage: launchDebugApk
-# alias launchDebugApk="adb shell monkey -p `aapt dump badging ./app/build/outputs/apk/debug/app-debug.apk | grep -e 'package: name' | cut -d \' -f 2` 1"

 # Single command to build+install+launch apk
 #